This With a Local supplies insider tips on things to do and see while visiting Edmonton in Alberta, Canada.

 Where would you recommend people to spend an extra day or two?

 It’s neat because you’ll eat an eight-course meal out in the park under the sky.
-It’s a dark zone, so there’s no lights allowed out there.
+It’s a dark zone, so there are no lights allowed out there.
 It’s dark and the stars or northern lights are so spectacular there.
 You can hear the wolves howling and the bison nearby.
-It’s year round.
+It’s year-round.
 I went to one bundled up in February.

 Want to see what Kendall does?
 Take a look at the Poppy Barley website.